 - Changing the system date and time

-- Always notify - at this level you are notified before applications and users make changes that require administrative permissions.
-When a UAC prompt shows up, the desktop is dimmed.
-You must choose Yes or No before you can do anything else on the computer.
-Security impact: this is the most secure setting and the most annoying.
-If you did not like the UAC implementation from Windows Vista, you wouldn't like this level.
+- Always notify - at this level, you are notified when apps and users (including yourself) make changes that require administrative permissions.
+When the UAC prompt shows up, the desktop is dimmed.
+This is the most secure and annoying setting because it generates the highest number of prompts.

-- Notify me only when programs/apps try to make changes to my computer - this is the default level, and UAC notifies you only before programs make changes that require administrative permissions.
-If you manually make changes to Windows, then a UAC prompt is not shown.
-This level is less annoying as it doesn’t stop the user from making changes to the system, it only shows prompts if an app or file wants to make changes.
-When a UAC prompt is shown, the desktop is dimmed, and you must choose Yes or No before you can do anything else on your computer.
-Security impact: this is less secure than the first setting because malicious programs can be created to simulate the keystrokes or mouse movements made by a user and change Windows settings.
-However, if you are using a good security solution, such situations should not occur.
+- Notify me only when apps try to make changes to my computer (default) - UAC notifies you only when apps and files try to make changes that require administrator permissions.
+If you manually make changes to Windows and you are an administrator, a UAC prompt is NOT shown.
+This level is less annoying as it doesn’t stop the user from making changes to the system; it only shows prompts if an app or file wants to make changes.
+When a UAC prompt is shown, the desktop is dimmed, and you must choose Yes or No before you can do anything else.
+This setting is less secure than the first because malicious apps can simulate a user’s keystrokes or mouse movements and change Windows settings.
+However, such situations should not occur if you use a good security solution.

-- Notify me only when programs/apps try to make changes to my computer (do not dim my desktop) - this level is identical to the previous except the fact that, when a UAC prompt is shown, the desktop is not dimmed and other desktop apps can interfere with it.
-Security impact: this level is even less secure as it makes it even easier for malicious programs to simulate keystrokes or mouse moves that interfere with the UAC prompt.
+- Notify me only when apps try to make changes to my computer (do not dim my desktop) - this level is the same as the previous one, except that when a UAC prompt is shown, the desktop is not dimmed, and other desktop apps can interfere with the UAC window.
+This level is even less secure as it makes it easier for malicious apps to simulate keystrokes or mouse moves that interfere with the UAC prompt.

-- Never notify - at this level, UAC is turned off, and it doesn’t offer any protection against unauthorized system changes.
-Security impact: if you don’t have a good security suite you are very likely to encounter security issues with your Windows device.
-With UAC turned off it is much easier for malicious programs to infect Windows and take control.
+- Never notify - at this level, UAC is turned off and doesn’t offer any protection.
+The files you run, the apps you start, and other user accounts can easily make system changes without specific approval.
+If you don’t have a great security suite installed, you will likely encounter security issues with your Windows device.
+With UAC turned off, it is much easier for malicious items to infect Windows and take control.

-The biggest annoyance for users is when they install Windows and their most used desktop apps.
-During this procedure, lots of UAC prompts are shown, and you might be tempted to disable it temporarily, while you install all applications and enable it again when done.
+The biggest annoyance in keeping UAC turned on is when installing desktop apps.
+If you install programs like antivirus software, VPN services, drivers, and other apps that make system changes requiring administrator permissions, you’ll deal with several UAC prompts.
+You might be tempted to disable UAC temporarily while installing the apps you want and enabling it again when done.
 In some situations, this can be a bad idea.
-Desktop apps that make lots of system changes can fail to work once UAC is turned on, after their installation.
+Desktop apps that make system changes can fail to work once UAC is turned on, after their installation.
 However, they will function properly if you install them when UAC is turned on.
-When UAC is turned off, the virtualization techniques used by UAC for all applications are inactive.
-This causes certain user settings and files to be installed to a different place.
+When UAC is disabled, the virtualization techniques used by UAC for providing enhanced security are inactive.
+This causes certain user settings and files to be installed in a different place.
 They will not work when UAC is turned back on.
-To avoid such problems, it is better to have User Account Control (UAC) turned on at all times.
+To avoid such problems, it is always better to have User Account Control (UAC) enabled.